-Wealth tax (l’impôt sur la fortune) will only apply to real estate/property though property held by a registered business will be exempt.
-There may be further changes in the near future as this amendment is facing strong opposition form parliament.
+Wealth tax (l’impôt sur la fortune) will still only apply to real estate/property though property held by a registered business will be exempt.
 All tax brackets and rates remain unchanged.

 Although turnover limits for micro-entrepreneurs will be doubled (from €33,200 to €70,000 for services and from €82,800 to €170,000 for sales) the TVA thresholds remain the same, therefore, if you go over the original limit by more than 10% or up to 10% in consecutive years you will be forced to register for TVA and charge it on all services/supplies/sales.

 No change, from 2019, those businesses with an annual turnover less than €5,000 will be exempt from business rates, the Cotisation foncière des entreprises (CFE).